sherlockblaze/blog/source/_posts/cs/ds/LinkedList.md

 #### Conclusion

 We know that if you just calculate the cost of insertion or deletion, you'll find T(n) = O(1).
-But you know if we wanna insert or delete a value with speicify index, it'll cost O(n) in whole operation.
+But you know if we wanna insert or delete a value with specify index, it'll cost O(n) in whole operation.
 But the cost of insertion or deletion still is O(1).
-Here, we just talk aboult the cost of insertion or deleteion.
+Here, we just talk about the cost of insertion or deletion.